Hendee History, Family Crest & Coats of Arms

 Hendee is a name of ancient Norman origin.
 It arrived in England with the Norman Conquest of 1066.
 The Hendee family lived in the place named Hendon, in Middlesex.
 The place-name is derived from an Old English expression that means at the high hill or in the valley with the deer.
 The place named Hendon is in the London Metropolitan area and is situated some seven miles north-west of Charing Cross.
 The Hendron variant is now chiefly found in County Armagh, Ireland, but it earliest origins lie in Middlesex.

 The surname Hendee was first found in Middlesex.
 Alternatively, the family could have originated in Endon, a township, in the parish and union of Leek, N. division of the hundred of Totmonslow in Staffordshire.

-Important Dates for the Hendee family
+Early History of the Hendee family

 This web page shows only a small excerpt of our Hendee research.
 Another 49 words (4 lines of text) covering the years 1639 and 1865 are included under the topic Early Hendee History in all our PDF Extended History products and printed products wherever possible.

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Hendon, Henden, Hendwn and others.

 Early Notables of the Hendee family (pre 1700)